-The Literacy and Numeracy Test for Initial Teacher Education Students (LANTITE) is designed to assess initial teacher education students' personal literacy and numeracy skills to ensure teachers are well equipped to meet the demands of teaching.

-Whilst LANTITE is a national requirement, NSW also requires successful test results to complete a final professional experience.

-Pre-service teachers enrolled in PPE4 (final Professional Experience) have successfully completed both the Literacy and Numeracy components.

-The TEST and process is external to the University, for further information please see:
+The Literacy and Numeracy Test for Initial Teacher Education Students is designed to assess initial teacher education students' personal literacy and numeracy skills to ensure teachers are well equipped to meet the demands of teaching.
+Whilst this 'TEST' in a national requirement, NSW also requires successful test results to complete a final professional experience.
+Pre-service teachers have successfully completed both the Literacy and Numeracy components.
+The TEST and process is external to the University, for further information please see: https://teacheredtest.acer.edu.au

-https://teacheredtest.acer.edu.au